.

 Pavements patchy with hopscotch chalk,

-their small talk drifting and billowing like washing on the line.
+and their small talk drifting and billowing like washing on the line.

 .